 Maximilian Fine Art was founded in 2018 as a private collection.
 Since then the collection has grown to over 70 works.
 With the stated aim of bringing together established artists and new talent, we are always on the lookout for young talented artists and outstanding works of art.
-By investing in young artists, we aim to encourage creativity in their artwork.

 "cubic spaces" by Roberto Canduela 2021